12 Best Banks in Michigan for 2024

 The bank offers a checking account that comes with a $9.99 monthly fee, but there’s a workaround—you can have the fee waived with at least one deposit each month.

-If you’re thinking of saving, Citizens Bank offers up to 2.75% APY on both CDs and money market accounts.
+If you’re thinking of saving, Citizens Bank offers both CDs and money market accounts.
 What sets this bank apart are some of its additional perks: Citizens Paid Early lets you get your hands on direct deposits sooner than usual, and Citizens Peace of Mind is designed to help you avoid overdraft fees.

 Whether it’s everyday banking or long-term saving, Citizens Bank offers versatile options to meet a wide range of customer needs.